 The news items below also include press releases issued by the U.S. Department of Veterans Affairs and the House Committee on Veterans' Affairs.

-Facts: Yellow Ribbon Program
+Quick Facts: Yellow Ribbon Program

 Yellow Ribbon is a scholarship designed to help students supplement their Post 9/11 GI Bill tuition benefits.
 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post 9/11 Veterans Educational Assistance Act of 2008.
 The program is designed to help students avoid up to 100 percent of their out-of-pocket tuition and fees associated with education programs that may exceed the Post 9/11 GI Bill tuition benefit, which will only pay up to the highest public in-state undergraduate tuition.